0xbrayo/aw-watcher-network-rs/README.md

 - On Linux, make sure either NetworkManager (`nmcli`) or Wireless Tools (`iwlist`) is installed
 - On macOS, no additional software is required as the implementation uses built-in system tools

-### Windows-Specific Notes

-- Wi-Fi scanning is not currently supported on Windows platforms
-- Only the network connectivity features are available on Windows

 ## Contributing